Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Evidence labels and tradeoffs

-The candidate brief distinguishes demonstrated evidence, self-reported experience, recruiter interpretation, and unresolved questions.
-It records strengths without hiding tradeoffs and proposes targeted client-interview probes instead of compressing a person into a misleading percentage or “perfect match” label.
+The candidate brief distinguishes demonstrated evidence, experience reported by the candidate, recruiter interpretation, and unresolved questions.
+It records strengths without hiding tradeoffs and proposes targeted client interview probes instead of compressing a person into a misleading percentage or “perfect match” label.

 05